-- Inability to breathe on his or her own, cough, or control bowels or bladder
+- Inability to breathe, cough, or control bowels or bladder.

-- Will not be able to drive a car on their own.
+- Will not be able to drive a car.

-At McNeely Stephenson, we vigorously assert our clients’ right to sufficient compensation for both past and future expenses, relying on analysis from medical experts and life planners.
+At Stephenson Rife, our spinal cord injury attorneys vigorously assert our clients’ right to sufficient compensation for both past and future expenses, relying on analysis from medical experts and life planners.

 In addition to doctor and hospital charges, adequate financial compensation for a spinal injury victim also includes expenses such as: